 Pre-calculus or Math Analysis can be a bit of a struggle if the student's past math skills are stale or forgotten, and/or if he or she had a bad math teacher along the way.
-I first most importantly focus on continual support student with his/her homework to help stabilize and bring up the report card grade.
+I first most importantly focus on continual support of the student with his/her homework to help stabilize and bring up the report card grade.
 In between this, I assess what the "lost math skills" are from previous years and build them up during my collaboration with the child.
 Relearning these previous skills will bring with it more student self-confidence and make comprehending precalculus easier from then on.

 Off and on throughout my extensive teaching career, I have helped more than a few students pass the PSAT and SAT.
-I assess initially questions missed on both the mathematics and verbal pretests, teach all skills the student needs to just review or to learn, and carefully coach them through as many practice tests as he/she needs to successfully put these skills into action, and, most importantly, to feel confident enough to be able to say "I've got this test!"
-I also stress good test-taking strategies that will ensure this result.
+I assess initially questions missed on both the mathematics and verbal pretests, teach all skills the student needs to just review or to learn, give him or her test strategies to effectively apply this knowledge to solve problems and carefully coach them through as many practice tests as he/she needs to successfully put these skills into action, and, most importantly, to feel confident enough to be able to say "I've got this test!"

 An SOL test measures the minimum a child knows about a subject based on a meticulous SOL-driven curriculum.
 For the past two years I have prepared students in all grade levels for the SOLs in addition to the remedial services they need in their current schoolwork.
 In many cases, the child must pass the SOL to pass the class and/or be promoted to their next grade.
 This can be very threatening to students.
 Whenever I tutor a student underachieving in math, English, and/or writing, at least several months before an SOL test is given I start each teaching session with several SOL sample questions from previous tests given.
 This allows me to assess where a student's learning problems may still be.
 I increase the number of SOL questions we work on as the test administering date nears; this both increases the child's experience with the SOL test and builds his/her self-confidence, the key ingredient to her/his continuing motivation to prepare and the ultimate good score on the actual SOL tests.